COP5725 Advanced Database Systems (Fall 2022)

 Questions: We encourage students discussing their questions and problems first with peers and classmates.
 This way, you can get immediate help and also learn to communicated "professionally" with your classmates.
 In any case for more thorough discussion, come to the office hours of TA's and the instructor's.
 Any announcement will be posted on the announcement page.
 Make sure to check it frequently enough to stay informed.

-Assignment: There will be two written assignments spaced out over the course of the semester.
+Assignment: There will be two to three written assignments spaced out over the course of the semester.
 All the assignments should be done individually by the students.
-Assignments should be submitted before the class begins on the due dates.
+Assignments should be submitted on the due dates via Canvas.

-Exam: There will be a final exam held in the end of the semester.
+Exam: There will be a final exam held at the end of the semester.